Tomboyo/kattis/README.md

 The documentation directory contains markdown files, one each per problem.
 They provide a link to the Kattis problem description and contain explanations of how my solutions solve the problems.

 # Kattio
 The Kattis site provides a Java IO utility called Kattio that they claim should be fast enough for all Kattis problems (unlike, say, Scanner).
-I've included the source (with minor modifications, such as a package) within the lib directory of this project.
+I've included the source (with minor modifications, such as a package name) within the kattio directory of this project.